boostercloud/booster/docs/README.md

 ℹ Project generated!
 ```

+**Note:** If you prefer to create the project with default parameters (i.e. --license='MIT'), you can run the command as `boost new:project booster-blog --default`.
+Keep
+in mind that the default cloud provider is AWS!

 > Booster CLI commands follow this structure: `boost <subcommand> [<flags>] [<parameters>]`.
 > Let's break down the command we have just executed:
 >